 Services for "Behavior Identification Assessment" must be prior authorized by the recipient's MCO.
-Once services commence, additional assessments should occur every six months.
+Once services commence, additional assessments at a minimum shall occur every six months.
 The authorization period for such assessments shall not exceed 180 days.

 In exceptional circumstances, at the discretion of the MCO prior authorizing the service, an additional assessment may be authorized.